lucidchin/IGME-235-Fall-2020/exercises/tetris-grid.md

     }
     ```
     And boy, howdy, do we have an interesting playground, amirite?

+    *Note, this won't work perfectly for all blocks.
+This is another challenge for you to work out a way to make all blocks rotate.
+Bring this to the instructors attention if you do it, but this one isn't worth extra credit)*

 1. Let's add one more interesting interface element:
     Back to your rollover navigation menu: